Calendar 2009-2010

 --Students need a spiral notebook for assignments.

---Students are expected to perform in the annual recital, normally held the second Sunday in June.
-(This year--June 13).
+--Students are expected to perform in the annual recital, now held the first weekend in June.

 PLEASE DO NOT SCHEDULE VACATIONS AT THIS TIME.